 Eating it one handed is easy enough too.
 You can stab a noodle and eat it while comforting baby.

 You can also make it meatless easily enough.
-Just leave the ground beef out.
+Just leave the ground beef out, or add in sauteed veggies like zucchini and mushrooms instead.

 I have made it for Catholic friends during Lent and it was still a hit.
 It is easy to customize to your needs and tastes.